-Welcome to the 2019 Annual Report for the College of Education at Illinois State.
+Welcome to the 2020 Annual Report for the College of Education at Illinois State.

-We hope you enjoy learning more about the college’s efforts to provide successful programs that further cement Illinois State’s
+We hope you enjoy learning more about the progress of the college’s efforts to provide premier programs that further cement Illinois State’s

 Illinois State's College of Education is fighting against the trend of declining teacher education enrollment.
 The growing shortfall is well documented.
 The Economic Policy Institute, a nonpartisan think tank in Washington, D.C., reports that the shortage of teachers nationwide from preschool through high school worsened from 64,000 in the 2015-2016 academic year to 110,000 just two years later.
 The agency projects the shortfall will reach at least 200,000 by 2025.

 For several years, the College of Education has prioritized the redesign of classrooms and computer labs to reflect the flexible learning needs of aspiring educators and their future students.
 Areas that were once used for storage have been converted to classroom spaces with several interactive monitors that can be controlled individually or together through a single source.